sakolkar/Labrador/README.md

 Tutorial Kernel from [OSDev](http://wiki.osdev.org/Bare_Bones)

 This uses a multiboot standard header to load in the kernel program.
-The kernel only displays "Hello, kernel World\n" on the screen.

 Requires cross-compiler for ix86 in order to build.
 Follow the instructions on [Building GCC Cross-Compiler](http://wiki.osdev.org/GCC_Cross-Compiler).
 The